 You’ll then be redirected to a page where all the apps and accounts you’re signed into are listed.

-Once you’re deadset with your decision (and backed those apps and accounts up), then swipe up and tap “Reset” to begin the process.
+Tap 5: Once you’re deadset with your decision, swipe up and tap “Reset” to begin the process.

 Skip this step if your Android device doesn’t have such a feature.

 After which, the hard reset process will begin.

 Once the factory reset’s done, your Android device will boot up again; hopefully, you’ll find the headphone mode turned off.

 Hopefully, the hard resetting has done its part and will allow you to binge-listen to music using the device’s speaker.

 If you’ve tried all the 4 methods laid out earlier, and your Android device’s still stuck in headphone mode, then it’s time to call a technician.

 Usually, you only need to call your service provider to schedule the repair.